spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/8-functional-apps/1-scst-function-bindings.md

 You need to make sure that the functional bindings of these applications are mapped to the appropriate `output` and `input` names that Spring Cloud Data Flow understands.

-What this means is that, you need to configure the following properties when `deploying` the stream:
+What this means is that you need to configure the following properties when deploying the stream:

 ```
 app.time-source.spring.cloud.stream.function.bindings.timeSupplier-out-0=output